appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. External user authentication service shall be an ADA approved service; and
+1. An ADA-approved external user authentication service may be used.
-2. Non-ADA approved service lookup secrets description shall describe how the out of band verifier is only used once.
+2. If a non-ADA approved service is used, out of band verifier shall only be used once.

 *L2*
-1. External user authentication service shall be an ADA approved service; and
+1. An ADA-approved external user authentication service may be used.
-2. Non-ADA approved service shall verify the application does not allow the out of band verifier to be used more than once.
+2. If a non-ADA approved service is used, evaluation shall verify that the application does not allow the out of band verifier to be used more than once.